LSatan/SmartRC-CC1101-Driver-Lib/Readme.txt

 This is a driver library for the cc1101 module for RCSwitch.
-Thanks to ELECHOUSE for making the modified library accessible to all.
+Best thanks to ELECHOUSE that I may make modified library accessible to all.